Yogendra Puranik: Early life

-Puranik started his schooling at Kendriya Vidyalaya (Central School) in Ambarnath.
-When Puranik reached 11th grade, his father was transferred to Pune.
-Puranik joined Kendriya Vidyalaya Southern Command and later passed the high school at Kendriya Vidyalaya Dehu Road in 1994.
-He then joined the Sir Parashurambhau College under the Pune University to study an undergraduate science program (Bachelor of Science) with specializations in physics and mathematics.
-He also joined the Foreign Languages Department (Ranade Institute) of Pune University to study Japanese and German languages, and Datamatics Corporation, a private information technology school, to study computer science.
+Puranik started his schooling at Kendriya Vidyalaya in Ambarnath.
+He graduated from Sir Parashurambhau College under the Pune University with a Bachelor of Science degree with specializations in physics and mathematics.
+He also joined the Foreign Languages Department of the Ranade Institute of to study Japanese and German languages.
+He graduated with a diploma in information technology in May 1996 and an advanced diploma in Japanese language in May 1997.